k8gb-io/k8gb/CONTRIBUTING.md

 ## Documentation

 If the contribution changes the existing APIs or user interface it must include sufficient documentation to explain the use of the new or updated feature.
-Likewise the [CHANGELOG][changelog] should be updated with a summary of the change and link to the pull request.
+Likewise the [CHANGELOG][/CHANGELOG.md] should be updated with a summary of the change and link to the pull request.

 [golang-style-doc]: https://github.com/golang/go/wiki/CodeReviewComments